Why and How to Lime a Lawn

 Pennington Fast Acting Lime Soil Amendment, 6 lb

 We asked if you paid attention in chemistry class, but did you also pay attention in math class?
-You may need to make a few calculations when determining how much liming material you need.
-Why?
-Because lime varies in purity, and how much lime you apply will depend on its purity.
+You may need to make a few calculations when determining how much liming material you need because lime varies in purity.
+How much lime you apply will depend on its purity.

-For example, let’s say a soil test recommends 25 lbs of lime per 1,000 square feet, but the liming material you have has a CCE of 90 percent.
-Here’s how you would calculate the amount of liming material you need:
+For example, if a soil test recommends 25 lbs of lime per 1,000 square feet, but the liming material you have has a CCE of 90 percent.
+Here’s how you would calculate the amount of liming material you need.

 Step 3: Choose Your Spreader

-Now that you know how much lime you need, it’s time to choose an application method.
-If you’re using pelletized lime, a drop spreader or broadcast spreader can work well.
+Now that you know how much you need, it’s time to choose a lawn lime application method.
+A drop spreader or broadcast spreader can work well if you’re using pelletized lime.
+Spreaders can be found at your local garden center.

 Step 4: Dethatch and Aerate (If Needed)